Yalchin Adigezalov: Career

 May 12, 2014 – in the Italian amphitheater Arena di Verona, in the presence of 10 thousand spectators, a symphony concert of works by Azerbaijani composers was held.

 2018 – Artistic Director of the "Dede Gorgud" chamber orchestra, created under the patronage of the International Fund for Turkic Culture and Heritage, consisting of musicians from six Turkic-speaking countries.
 The orchestra toured the cities of Turkey, Azerbaijan and Finland.

 June 26, 2019 – Heydar Aliyev Center in Baku, two hundred musicians from the ASSO, the Azerbaijan State Choir Capella, the Batumi Choir Chapel, the Tbilisi Conservatory Choir and soloists from Italy, Germany, Russia and Azerbaijan performed G. Verdi's "Requiem".

 February 2020 – Musical director of the production of the opera "Cinderella" by L. Vainshtein at the Moscow theater Helikon Opera (director I. Ilyin).

 Y.Adigezalov – the first of the Azerbaijani musicians to represent the country's culture in the best concert halls in the world; Musikverein, Barbican Centre, Berliner Philharmonie, Cadogan Hall, Central Hall Westminster Abbey, Konzerthaus Berlin, Arena di Verona, Smetana Hall Prague, Cidade Das Artes and Theater Municipal do Rio de Janeiro, Linder Auditorium Johannesbur, Royal Conservatory of Brussels, as well as Riga Merchant Guild, in the opera halls of Beijing and Kuwait.

-As a symphony conductor, has performed with such orchestras as: Royal Philharmonic Orchestra (RPO), Brazilian Symphony Orchestra, Orquesta Sinfónica del Estado de México, Johannesburg Philharmonic Orchestra (JPO), L'Orchestra Italiana del Cinema (OIC), Slovak Radio Symphony Orchestra, Vienna Chamber Orchestra, Zagreb Chamber Orchestra, Filarmonica Brasov (Romania), Karlovy Vary Symphony Orchestra, Budapest Danube Symphony, Junge Philharmonie Köln, as well as – Russian National Orchestra (RNO), Saint Petersburg Academic Symphony Orchestra, Philharmonic Orchestras of Moscow, Riga, Yekaterinburg, Minsk, Chisinau, Kharkov, Astana, Izmir, Liepaja, Adana, Bishkek, Ankara Presidential Symphony Orchestra.
+As a symphony conductor, has performed with such orchestras as: Royal Philharmonic Orchestra (RPO), Brazilian Symphony Orchestra, Orquesta Sinfónica del Estado de México, Johannesburg Philharmonic Orchestra (JPO), L'Orchestra Italiana del Cinema (OIC), Slovak Radio Symphony Orchestra, Vienna Chamber Orchestra, Zagreb Chamber Orchestra, Filarmonica Brașov (Romania), Karlovy Vary Symphony Orchestra, Budapest Danube Symphony, Junge Philharmonie Köln, as well as – Russian National Orchestra (RNO), Saint Petersburg Academic Symphony Orchestra, Philharmonic Orchestras of Moscow, Riga, Yekaterinburg, Minsk, Chișinău, Kharkiv, Astana, İzmir, Liepāja, Adana, Bishkek, Ankara Presidential Symphony Orchestra.

-As an opera conductor, has collaborated with opera troupes in Kyiv, Minsk, Tashkent, Lviv, Chisinau, Tbilisi, Astana, Odessa, Samsun.
+As an opera conductor, has collaborated with opera troupes in Kyiv, Minsk, Tashkent, Lviv, Chișinău, Tbilisi, Astana, Odesa, Samsun.

 With outstanding soloists, including Mstislav Rostropovich, N. Petrov, B. Berezovsky, F. Badalbeyli, H. Shaham, I. Monighetti, S. Stadler, D. Kogan, P. Yablonsky, I. Biret, G. Onay, R. Galliano, Al Bano and others.

 For more than a quarter of a century, Professor Adigezalov has been teaching at the Baku Music Academy, with his students holding the leading positions in the country.